One of the easiest palms to grow in a variety of climate types would have to be the Chinese Fan palm.

 Folks in areas such as Michigan and Illinois are having success using this as a way to grow the Chinese Fan palm in their garden.

-One drawback to this is that this palm is slow to grow, so it can take toward the end of the summer months for it to start looking satisfactory.
+Remember, this palm is slow to grow, so it can take toward the end of the summer months for it to start looking satisfactory.

 Who Are Chinese Fan Palms For?